HL7/vr-common-library/input/pagecontent/vr_ig_harmonization.md

 The Centers for Disease Control (CDC) National Center for Health Statistics (NCHS) Division of Vital Statics (DVS) is currently modernizing the submission of vital records to the National Vital Statistics System (NVSS).
 CDC/NCHS/DVS funds the development of the FHIR IGs for submission submission of death records --  Vital Records Death Reporting (VRDR) -- and birth and fetal death records -- Birth and Fetal Death Reporting (BFDR), manages the NVSS Community of Practice (CoP), and holds quarterly testing events.
 Vital records offices (VROs) participate in these testing events with some on the path to pre-certification as a milestone for moving into production submission via FHIR to NVSS.

 NCHS has begin the transition of submission of death records by VROs to NCHS based on VRDR STU2.2.
 The next vital records process planned for FHIR-based modernization is the submission of birth records.
 To support submission of birth records from VROs to NCHS requires extension of the BFDR and VRCL FHIR IGs.
-Both VRCL STU2 and BFDR STU2 are being balloted in the January 2024 ballot cycle with the goal of enabling initial testing of birth record submission during 2024.
+Both VRCL STU2 and BFDR STU2 were balloted in the January 2024 ballot cycle with the goal of enabling initial testing of birth record submission during 2024.
 This page describes the structural and content changes to BFDR and VRCL as they move from STU1.1 to STU2, and the motivation for making these changes.

 #### CDC/NCHS Active Projects: Medicolegal Death Investigation